 Zakros InterArts is a 501(c)3 non-profit organization founded in San Francisco in 1988 by Randall Packer, dedicated to the creation of artistic forms that dissolve the distinction between disciplines and defy categorization.
 Zakros is focused on emergent forms of interdisciplinary and networked art and its incorporation of evolving technologies.
 Since 1999, Zakros InterArts has been based in Washington, DC, where it has focused on the critique of the political and media culture in the Nation’s Capital.

-Zakros InterArts began as an arts company founded in San Francisco in the late 1980s, but has since taken shape as a personal artistic statement, a retreat from the precarious machinations of artistic venues, into a quasi-utopic, “anything is possible” artist’s museum that is only limited by ideas and the systems of the Network.
+Zakros InterArts began as a performing arts company and an artistic statement, a retreat from the precarious machinations of traditional artistic venues, into a quasi-utopic, “anything is possible” initiative that has evolved in step with the emergence of new technologies.

-I invite you to situate yourself “where each of us is together in the nothing, in between us, the nothing in between…” I’m sure John Cage was a Minoan in some faraway distant life.
+We invite you to situate yourself “where each of us is together in the nothing, in between us, the nothing in between…” I’m sure John Cage was a Minoan in some faraway distant life.